Weak mixing directions in non-arithmetic Veech surfaces: Introduction

-\begin{thm} Let $S$ be a Veech surface with a quadratic trace field (i.e., $r=2$).
+\begin{theorem} Let $S$ be a Veech surface with a quadratic trace field (i.e., $r=2$).
 Then the set of directions for which the directional flow is not even topologically weak mixing has positive Hausdorff dimension.